Su-Ng/DataAnalytics-AppAnalytics/README.md

 * Which category of apps has the highest rating?
 * What is the average app rating for each category of apps?
 * Which category of apps has the highest rating?
+* Which category of apps is most installed?

 The visualizations help the businesses target a particular market.
 A business can choose to enter a market with fewer or more competitors.